 The concept of the ‘link’ used here stresses dialogue, association and exchange rather than separation, and it can be linear or multipolar, fleeting or resilient, tenuous or strong.
 The link, which can be physical, ontological, disciplinary, artistic or epistemological, is an element that structures flows and exchanges and the stream examines this dynamic phenomenon within several contexts, which are both interdisciplinary and transregional.

 The complexity of links, as non-linear, reflective, dynamic and fluctuating provide a rich subject to explore, and feed the key question which revolves around the nature and potential of ‘links’ in a research context.
 Our approach emphasizes the links themselves, as opposed to the actual ‘objects’ being linked.
-Yet, some questions about positionality remain central, such as possibly those challenging the Eurocentric orientation that prevails in the Humanities (‘What would a post-Eurocentric humanities mean?
-What would it look like?’).
-The stream draws most of its expertise from research generally undertaken within the area of ‘comparative and world literature’, ‘colonial and postcolonial studies’, ‘memory and exile studies’ and ‘translation studies’, and it draws upon the expertise and initiative of a variety of networks and centres based at the University of Birmingham, such as the Centre for the Study of Hispanic Exile, as well as Francopoco and Postcolonial Birmingham.
+Researchers consider what is involved methodologically in adopting cross-border or globalizing views of culture from outside of the modern Western canon.
+They examine theoretical questions of connections, translations, and transfers.
+Research in the stream reframes questions of memory and exile and undertakes a renewal of approaches to linguistic structures that underpin multiple languages across divergent schools of linguistic thought.
+The stream draws upon the expertise and initiative of a variety of networks and centres based at the University of Birmingham, such as the Centre for the Study of Hispanic Exile, as well as Francopoco and Postcolonial Birmingham.

 - Louise Hardwick is a specialist in Francophone Studies and World Literature, with a particular interest in the global reception, adaptation circulation and translation of Francophone literature.

 - Monica Jato is a specialist in 20th-21st Spanish Peninsular Literature and Culture (Post-civil War poetry, exile literature, and women’s autobiographical writing).